 How many years have you been operating here?

 While they don’t necessarily have to be born and raised in the area where your property is located, you still may want someone who has experience in that particular region.
-Hosting partners who are knowledgeable in the local community will give recommendations and make improvements that make sense to the regional market.
+Look for Airbnb hosting partners who are knowledgeable in the local community providing recommendations and improvements that make sense to the regional market.

 Reputable property management companies take pride in making sure that their property managers are well-trained and have the capability to bring you and your guests the Airbnb experience you deserve.
 If you’re talking to someone who seems inexperienced, it might be time to rethink if you still want to go ahead with this agreement or look for a different hosting partner.